-- The tax assessed value of real property divided by the tax assessment ratio is the true value based on the assessment.
-Class 1 property is home property and Class 2 property is non-home property.
-Class 2 property may adjoin home property and therefore be included in the definition of home property. - Property in Mississippi is assessed at 10% for Class 1 (home) property and 15% for Class 2 (non-home) property. - The assessed value divided by the applicable assessment ratio is used to arrive at the true value of property.
+• The tax assessed value of real property divided by the tax assessment ratio is the true value based on the assessment.
+Class 1 property is home property and

+Class 2 property is non-home property.
+Class 2 property may adjoin home property and therefore be included in the definition of home property.

+- Property in Mississippi is assessed at 10% for Class 1 (home) property and 15% for Class 2 (non-home) property. - The assessed value divided by the applicable assessment ratio is used to arrive at the true value of property.
 For example, Class 1 (home) property has an assessed value of \$5,000.
 Divide \$5,000 by 10%.
 The true value is \$50,000 based on the county tax assessment. - County tax assessors must revalue real property every 4 years according to the Mississippi Department of Revenue.

-The CMV of real property under liberalized policy is initially valued using the tax assessed true value; however, if the applicant or recipient disagrees with the tax assessed true value, a knowledgeable source statement will must be obtained by the applicant or recipient and used to establish CMV.
+The CMV of real property under liberalized policy is initially valued using the tax assessed true value; however, if the applicant or recipient disagrees with the tax assessed true value, a knowledgeable source statement must be obtained by the applicant or recipient and used to establish CMV.
 Refer to CMV under SSI Policy below for the knowledgeable source estimate method of establishing CMV.

-301.01.08B CMV UNDER SSI POLICY
+CMV UNDER SSI POLICY

 To establish CMV using SSI policy, obtain a knowledgeable source estimate.
 Knowledgeable sources include, but are not limited to, the following:

-- Real estate brokers; - Local office of the Farmer's Home Administration (for rural land); - Local office of the Agricultural Stabilization and Conservation Service (for rural land); - Banks, savings and loan associations, mortgage companies, and similar lending institutions; - An official of the local property tax jurisdiction (be sure to obtain the individual's estimate rather than the office's assessment)
+- Real estate brokers - Local office of the Farmer's Home Administration (for rural land) - Local office of the Agricultural Stabilization and Conservation Service (for rural land) - Banks, savings and loan associations, mortgage companies, and similar lending institutions - An official of the local property tax jurisdiction (be sure to obtain the individual's estimate rather than the office's assessment) - County Agricultural Extension Service, - Licensed Mississippi real estate appraisers, and - Bureau of Land Management, the US Geological Survey or any mining company that holds leases (such as for CMV of mineral rights)